nelyj/interoperabilidad/README.md

 - `SIGNER_API_SECRET`: Symmetric key to sign the JWT of the SIGNER API.

+- `PROVIDER_CLIENT_TOKEN_EXPIRATION_IN_SECONDS`: Time to live for auth client tokens given to providers to use their own protected services.

+- `AGREEMENT_CLIENT_TOKEN_EXPIRATION_IN_SECONDS`: Time to live for auth client tokens given to consumers after an agreement is signed to use protected services.

 You can also set the `PORT` environment variable to change the port where the web server will listen (defaults to 80).
 See `config/puma.rb` for more options you can tune/override via environment variables.

 Putting it all together, after building the image you can run it like this: